-Each campsite will be designated a specific country that will serve as your representation to the Workcoeman games.
-Your Scouts will put their skills and determination to the test with a variety of games and activities that tie in the Olympics to Scouting fundamentals.
+Each campsite will be designated a ship or island that will serve as your representation amongst the "pirate council."
+Scouts will put their skills and determination to the test with a variety of games and activities that unite them on their weeklong adventure and treasure hunt.